Smooth Online Parameter Estimation for time varying VAR models with application to rat's LFP data: Simulation Studies

 In the following example, a tv-VAR model with dimension $P=5$ and order $K=1$ is used.
 The five components are split in two groups of size three and two, the two groups could potentially be represented by individual tv-VAR models of dimension three and two respectively.
 Every entry of the coefficient matrix $\Phi(t)$ is either a cosine function with random amplitude and random phase shift or a zero function, i.e., $\Phi(t)_{i,j} = A_{i, j} \cos{(\pi \frac{t}{T} + B_{i,j})}$ if $i$ and $j$ are in the same group and $\Phi(t)_{i,j} = 0$ otherwise, where $A_{i, j}$ is the random amplitude and $B_{i, j}$ is the random phase shift.
 In order to ensure stationarity at every time $t$ the amplitudes are designed to be higher when $i=j$ and smaller when $i\neq j$.

-A straight forward implementation of Algorithm $1$ in Section \ref{sbsec:SOPE_method} with identity noise covariance matrix provides the following estimates (with $0.025$, $0.5$ and $0.975$ quantiles represented by dotted lines based on 1000 sample estimates), see Figure \ref{fig:PARAMS_SIM}.
+A straightforward implementation of Algorithm $1$ in Section \ref{sbsec:SOPE_method} with identity noise covariance matrix provides the following estimates (only $3\times 3$ submatrix, refer to Appendix Section \ref{subsec:full_param_connectivity_matrices} for the entire parameter matrix) (with $0.025$, $0.5$ and $0.975$ quantiles represented by dotted lines based on 1000 sample estimates), see Figure \ref{fig:tv-VAR_PARAMS_SIM}.

-After obtaining the tv-VAR model parameter estimates, it is possible to compute the connectivity measures of interest, for example coherence and PDC as defined in Section 3, see Figure \ref{fig:Conectivity_SIM_DELTA}.
+After obtaining the tv-VAR model parameter estimates, it is possible to compute the connectivity measures of interest, for example coherence and PDC as defined in Section 3, refer to Figure \ref{fig:Conectivity_SIM_DELTA_C_PDC} to see the $3\times3$ submatrix estimates and Appendix Section \ref{subsec:full_param_connectivity_matrices} for the full matrix connectivity results.
 Equations \ref{Eq:estimated_coherence} and \ref{Eq:estimated_partial_directed_coherence} clearly show the nonlinear dependence between the tv-VAR parameter estimates and the measures of connectivity estimates.
 A small noise on the parameter estimates can result in a large deviation of the estimator of connectivity from the true values.
 Therefore, having a method that is able to control for the smoothness will result in a significant and practical advantage for practitioners.

 The SOPE approach is computationally faster and hence can be applied to higher dimensions.
 Moreover, it can also provide estimates that compete with the Kalman filter in terms of mean square error.
 Thus, the SOPE approach does not need to trade shorter computational time with estimation accuracy.